LaNsHoR/basic-modals/README.md

 ## Veil

 An empty veil to block the viewport.
 It returns a function which will remove the veil when called.

+### Parameter list

+This is the parameter list accepted by `veil`.
+All of them are optional.

+- `text`: Text content.
+The default value is '' (empty string).

 ### Use 0: Import veil